goldboy225/PhD-Journey/Literatures Daily.md

 - Results: Our evaluation results indicate that ADCL can provide better performance compared with a single model on detecting various attacks in IoT networks.
 Specifically, ADCL improves F-score by up to 80% for adaptability, 42% in mitigating the reliance on learning integrity, 85% for model capacity.
 Furthermore, the detection results of ADCL guide those single models to update and increase the F-score by 15%.
 - Future directions:
 - My comments: Interesting idea, a model selection mechanism with mulitple models tranined, using suitable detector for attack detection.

+## 2023-03-03
+Review: [Zero-day attack detection: a systematic literature review](https://link-springer-com.ezproxy.utm.my/article/10.1007/s10462-023-10437-z) by Rasheed Ahmad et al., Artificial Intelligence Review (2023)
+- Problem: Many of the recently proposed solutions lack a holistic IDS approach due to explicitly **relying on attack signature repositories, outdated datasets or the lack of considering zero-day (unknown) attacks while developing, training, or testing the machine learning (ML) or deep learning (DL)-based models**.
+Overlooking these factors makes the proposed IDS **less robust or practical in real-time environments**.
+On the other hand, detecting **zero-day attacks is a challenging subject**, despite the many solutions proposed over the past many years.
+- Keyword: Zero-day attacks · Unknown attacks · Anomaly detection · Intrusion detection · Closed and open set recognition
+- Idea: One of the goals of this systematic literature review (SLR) is to provide a research asset to future researchers on **various methodologies, techniques, ML and DL algorithms that researchers used for the detection of zero-day attacks.**
+- Results: completing the gap in providing a single repository of finding ML and DL-based tools and techniques used by researchers for the detection of zero-day attacks.
+- Future directions: **Not all attacks require the same mitigation strategy.** some other researchers grouped various subclasses of attacks into a few main **attack classes.** ML and DL models must be trained and tested on the diverse dataset to avoid training or testing bias issues and achieve optimum performance results on zero-day attacks. **Quality datasets** play a major role in building a comprehensive IDS.
+When building a DL-based model, it is essential to **consider factors (e.g., memory, computational power, deployment layer) that can impact the model performance in a live environment.**
+- My comments: this paper provide a guide for the methods and techniques to build IDS towards zero-day attacks.